-Undergraduate degree: In Engineering, Architecture, or a closely-related discipline, from a recognized institution.
+- Undergraduate degree: In Engineering, Architecture, or a closely-related discipline, from a recognized institution. - Graduate Record Examination (GRE®): The Engineering Admissions Committee will also take into consideration the sub-scores in the other portions of the GRE® to

+- assess the candidates aptitude strengths and weaknesses.

+- A minimum of three years

+of work experience as a

+field or design engineer is

+recommended.
+Students with

+fewer than three years of

+documented work experience

+will be evaluated on a case-by case basis by the Engineering

+Admissions Committee.

-- Graduate Record Examination (GRE): A minimum GRE score of 600 in the Quantitative portion of the exam is required for admission.
-The Engineering Admissions Committee will also take into consideration the sub-scores in the other portions of the GRE to assess the candidates aptitude strengths and weaknesses. - A minimum of three years of work experience as a field or design engineer is recommended.
-Students with fewer than three years of documented work experience will be evaluated on a case-by-case basis by the Engineering Admissions Committee. - Students lacking the following courses or their equivalent in their undergraduate studies will be required to take a placement examination, administered by the Engineering Graduate Academic Committee: - ENGG 255 Engineering Design and Economics - ENGG 300 Probability and Statistics in Engineering - ECVL 360 Structural Analysis I - ECVL 420 Construction Engineering and Management
+- Students lacking the following courses or their equivalent in their undergraduate studies will be required to take a placement examination, administered by the Engineering Graduate Academic Committee:

+- ENGG 255 Engineering Design and Economics

+- ENGG 300 Probability and Statistics in Engineering

+- ECVL 360 Structural Analysis I

+- ECVL 420 Construction Engineering and Management